One of the most common questions we get about Cuddy and Cuddly Lite is do composting toilet smell?

 Bacteria are crucial in breaking down waste and reducing odor in composting toilets.
 Aerobic bacteria thrive in an oxygen-rich environment and convert organic matter into CO2 and water.
 These bacteria are responsible for the decomposition process that transforms waste into compost.
 However, improper maintenance or lack of oxygen can lead to the growth of anaerobic bacteria, which produce foul-smelling gases.

-If you have a composting toilet and are experiencing a bit of a whiff, then the next bit is for you.
+If you are experiencing a bit of a whiff and wondering “why does my composting toilet smell?, then the next bit is for you.

 Why does my composting toilet smell?

-Several factors can influence why your composting toilet might smell.
-Understanding these factors and implementing appropriate maintenance practices can greatly reduce any potential odor issues with your composting toilet or other portable camping toilets.
-Cuddy actually has some smart (and smell-free) solutions built into it to help mitigate odors right from the get-go!
+Several factors can influence a foul smell.
+Understanding these factors and implementing appropriate maintenance practices can greatly reduce any potential odor issues with your portable composting toilets.

 Maintenance and cleaning practices